- What are the admission requirements for transfer students?

 The AB-DTA (Associate in Business DTA/MRP) also fulfills University Core as indicated above as well as the lower division requirements for the School of Business except for: Business Computing, Business Statistics and Business Math Analysis, unless taken as part of the AB.

 Students pursuing degrees in Engineering are advised to follow the AS-T degree guidelines, rather than the AA-DTA to meet pre-requisites for upper division Engineering coursework.
 Students with an AS-T degree are granted junior standing and evaluation of coursework is on a course-by-course basis.

 In all cases, students are encouraged to contact the Transfer Counselor well before anticipated transfer for assistance with course selection.freshman deadlines and admission requirements.

 In general, yes, except for Religious Studies.
 We will generally accept Religion or Theology coursework only from other Jesuit or Catholic universities.

 At Gonzaga, the academic Department Chairs determine if courses taken at other institutions can be used towards major/minor requirements.

 Technically, you are a "post-baccalaureate" student and a "second degree seeker", but you will apply as a transfer student.
-You will need to complete the University and School core, as well as any major requirements you have not already had.
+You will need to complete the University Core requirements, any additional College/School requirements, and any major requirements that you have not already fulfilled.

 Yes, absolutely!
 You can contact our Visit Office to make the appointment.
 Be sure to take a campus tour, talk to a Financial Aid counselor, and sit in on a class.
 To schedule a visit, call (800) 322-2584, ext.
 6531 or (509) 313-6531.